+- (1) See WAC 246-272A-0250, as adopted in 12.05.025. - (2) Final construction inspections must be requested a minimum of two full working days in advance.
-- (1) See WAC 246-272A-0250, as adopted in 12.05.025. - C PH Additional Language.
-Intent to begin installation notification (not permit but notification).
-Allow for better scheduling of final inspections.
-Create a quick MS Form permit number, address, parcel number, company name, anticipated start date, anticipated end date. - (2) Upon contract with an owner to install an issued and approved on-site sewage system, the installer shall submit notification to the Health Department of their intent to begin installation of the system.
-Notification shall include the anticipated completion date. - (2) A resident owner of a single-family residence may install an on-site sewage treatment system for their residence only when the following applies: - (a) The OSS is a new conventional gravity system and may include pumps to a conventional drain field; - (b) The primary and reserve areas are more than 200-feet from marine waters and 100-feet from surface waters; - (bc) The single-family resident/property owner has not installed more than one on-site sewage treatment system in the preceding five years; and - (de) The resident owner certifies they will advise the Health Department if any installation work will be completed by someone other than the owner:

-- Public Health would like to propose an educational aspect before approving a residential owner installation to help ensure a seamless installation process.
-This would be new in Skagit County.
-We have discussed and present multiple routes in which this could be completed. - Passing the Washington On-site Sewage Association Installer Level 1 (homeowner) certification exam. - Completing the Washington On-site Sewage Association Basics of Installation Course \$225 - Completing the National On-site Wastewater Recycling Association Installer training bundle course \$400 - Demonstrate equivalent employment experience within the construction/excavation industry - C Equivalent employment experience within the construction/excavation industry was widely supported.
-Hesitancy on too much of a time and \$\$ commitment for others.
-PH staff also want to acknowledge there may be other industries, such as Professional Engineers or plumbers that may be approvable on a case-by-case basis (addition of iii) - (e) The resident owner provides documentation of: - (i) Equivalent of two years of employment experience within the construction or excavation industry; - (ii) Completing a Washington On-Site Sewage Association installer training, or equivalent; or - (iii) Otherwise approved by the Health Officer. - A waiver design generally tightens the margin of error allowable at installation or increases the complexity of the installation.
-Many repair designs also have an increased complexity, especially non-conforming repairs.
-Historically, there have been very few permits issued that meet these criteria.
-Public Health would like to propose these installations only be completed by certified providers. - Requesting a waiver should not preclude the opportunity to install.
-If waiver denied and alternative configuration submitted as revision, the design may be within resident owners' ability. - (f) The OSS design did not require waivers or variances for approval; - (g) The OSS design is not a repair of a failed system; and - (h) The resident owner received approval from the Health Officer to complete the installation prior to beginning installation and has paid any associated fees. - (3) Installation during the wet season generally, November 1 to April 1 must be completed during dry weather times or prior approval by the Health Officer before beginning construction.
+- (3) A resident owner of a single-family residence may install an on-site sewage treatment system for their residence only when the following applies: - (a) The OSS is a new conventional gravity system; - (b) The primary and reserve areas are more than 200-feet from marine waters and 100-feet from surface waters; - (c) The single-family resident/property owner has not installed more than one on-site sewage treatment system in the preceding five years; - (d) The resident owner certifies they will advise the Health Department if any installation work will be completed by someone other than the owner; - (e) The resident owner provides documentation of: - (i) Equivalent of two years of employment experience within the construction or excavation industry; - (ii) Completing a Washington On-Site Sewage Association installer training, or equivalent; or - (iii) Otherwise approved by the Health Officer, in their sole discretion. - (f) The OSS design did not require waivers or variances for approval; - (g) The OSS design is not a repair of a failed system; and - (h) The resident owner received approval from the Health Officer to complete the installation prior to beginning installation and has paid any associated fees. - (4) Installation during the wet season generally, November 1 to April 1 must be completed during dry weather times or prior approval by the Health Officer before beginning construction.
 Season may vary based on actual conditions.

-(Ord.
-O20160001 (Att.
-A); Ord.
-O20070010 (part): Ord.
-16438 (part), 1997)